 This may sound a direct contradiction to the point above, but it’s not.
 People need all the relevant facts, and incomplete information is probably worse than no information at all.
 Just don’t over-elaborate.

-Just because it’s a crisis doesn’t mean you should stop using your imagination.
+Whatever your message, don’t stop using your imagination.
 Look at how comms from the World Wars such as ‘Keep Calm’, ‘Your Country Needs You’ and ‘We Can Do It’ are still in use today.
 Deceptively simple, but incredibly clever and effective.